Conferences and Events

 Since 2014, over 80 Christians from different nationalities and sectors have taken part in our online course, The Bible and Public Life, to explore how the Bible connects with the economic, social and political challenges of the 21st century.
-And in 2020, we are launching the communities of reform initiative, to bring together and equip like-minded Christians who want to work towards long-term social transformation founded on their faith.
+In 2018 we launched our SAGE Graduate Programme and in 2020, we set out the communities of reform initiative, to bring together and equip like-minded Christians who want to work towards long-term social transformation founded on their faith.

 Jubilee Manifesto: A Framework, Agenda and Strategy for Christian Social Reform, ed. by Michael Schluter and John Ashcroft (2005)

 The R Factor, Michael Schluter and David Lee (1993)

 After Capitalism: Rethinking Economic Relationships, Paul Mills and Michael Schluter (2012)

 God, Justice and Society: aspects of Law and Legality in the Bible, Jonathan Burnside (2011)

 Cambridge Papers (1992-present): a non-profit quarterly publication which aims to contribute to debate on a wide range of issues from a Christian perspective.